 Not merely a homage to a genre, Manborg comes with a sense of deadpan humour that is often side-splitting.
 Watching the evil skull and mutant-faced Baron (Jeremy Gillespie) nervously trying to romantically woo Meredith Sweeney is some of the funniest things I have seen in genre cinema in a while.
 Or the way tiny Asian # 1 Man (Ludwig Lee) delivers all his lines in a theatrical (overdubbed) voice booming with gravitas.
 Equally, Steven Kostanski has a great ear for absurd dialogue cliches of the era and peppers everybodys lines throughout with numerous of these.
 All of the cast play with an admirable sense of straight face.

 The film is also worth watching until after the credits for the trailer for Bio-Cop not to be confused with the Hong Kong film Bio-Cops (2000).
 This is not a real film but a mocked-up trailer that Kostanski made in order to bring Manborgs running time up to feature length for release.
 This proves to be a highly amusing two-three minute piece about a suicidally inept zombie police officer where Kostanski has fun referencing other 1980s films such as The Toxic Avenger (1986), Dead Heat (1988) and Maniac Cop (1988).

 As part of Astron-6, Steven Kostanski also co-directed the Troma film Fathers Day (2011).
-He next went onto make the W is for Wish segment of ABCs of Death 2 (2014).
+He next went onto make the W is for Wish segment of ABCs of Death 2 (2014) and co-directed with Jeremy Gillespie the H.P.
+Lovecraft homage The Void (2016).
 Other Astron-6 members subsequently went onto make the giallo homage The Editor (2014).